|

 IT budget of the order of 600 billion yen(budget draft by Ministry of Finance).
+But it really is a thin veneer. |

-Unclear
+Unclear |

 Cabinet headed by the prime minister Yoshiro Mori announced that the budget for IT (Information Technology) would be over 600 billion yen, which accounted 0.7% of the total budget for fiscal 2001.